 - 1. From the Cloudera Management Console, click Environments. - 2.
 Search for your environment using the search box, and click on the environment name.
 Your environment clusters page appears. - 3.
-Click Create Data Hub Cluster. - The Provision Data Hub Cluster page appears. - 4.
-From the Selected Environment list, ensure that you have selected the environment in which you want to create the cluster. - 5.
-Choose the way you want to provision your cluster. - Cluster Definition: Select the Cluster Definition option to create your cluster quickly by using one of the prescriptive cluster definitions included by default or one of your previously created custom cluster definitions. - Custom: Select the Custom option to install selected services as part of the cluster.
+Click Create Data Hub. - The Provision Data Hub page appears. - 4.
+From the Selected Environment list, ensure that you have selected the environment in which you want to create the cluster.
+The templates that you see later will depend on the environment that you choose.
+For example, only the AWS templates are displayed if you select an AWS environment. - 5.
+Choose the way you want to provision your cluster: - Cluster Definition: Select the Cluster Definition option to create your cluster quickly by using one of the prescriptive cluster definitions included by default or one of your previously created custom cluster definitions. - Custom: Select the Custom option to install selected services as part of the cluster.
 The list of services is determined by the selected Cluster Template. - 6.
-If you selected Cluster Definition: - a) From the Cluster Definition list, select Operational Database. - b) In the Cluster Name field, provide a uniquely identifiable cluster name.
+If you selected Cluster Definition: - a) From the Cluster Definition list, select the Operational Database with SQL template. - b) In the Cluster Name field, provide a uniquely identifiable cluster name.